man-group/mockextras/README.md

-The mockextras library is designed to be used with the mock library by Michael Foord (http://www.voidspace.org.uk/python/mock/).
+The mockextras library is designed to be used with the unittest.mock library in python 3 or the mock backport of this (http://www.voidspace.org.uk/python/mock/) in python 2.
 The mockextras library adds a number of features that are found in other mocking libraries namely:

 * a fluent API for the configuration of stubs
 * stubs